|Classroom based 2 days a week 09:00 - 17:00: 27 days|

 Successful candidates will receive an individual accreditation for each module:

-- University of Limerick & Global Business Institute for the Certificate in Quality Engineering (QQI Level 8 - 30 credits including internship) and preparation for ASQ CQE Exam.
+- University of Limerick & Global Business Institute for the Certificate in Quality Engineering (NFQ Level 8 - 30 credits including internship) and preparation for ASQ CQE Exam.
 (Candidates can sit the ASQ exam at their own time after work experience in the relevant area of knowledge).

 The 2 modules and their practical application will significantly enhance employment prospects of all the participants.
 The programme will also include training on CV preparation and Interviewing Skills and an accredited Career Development module.